Find a Congregation

 Read the latest news about the Episcopal Church on the website of Episcopal News Service. >> MORE

-In this video, Presiding Bishop Katharine Jefferts Schori answers the question, "If someone who didn't go to church asked you why they should be an Episcopalian, what would you tell them?"
+In this video, former Presiding Bishop Katharine Jefferts Schori answers the question, "If someone who didn't go to church asked you why they should be an Episcopalian, what would you tell them?"